 Amoxil medicine is dispensed in the form of tablets (dry or chewable), capsules and powder that is meant only for oral suspension.
 The dosage recommendation of this pill depends on the bacterial infection to be treated.
 It is best to consult a doctor to get the individual dosage recommendations for Amoxil.
 It is important to stick to the guidelines provided by your health care facilitator.

 In general, this pill can be taken twice or three times a day with/without food.
 If consumed in liquid form it can be mixed with juices or baby food.
 The liquid suspension should be shacked thoroughly to distribute the medicine evenly.
 The liquid form can be stored in a refrigerator but should be disposed of if not used within 14 days from the preparation.
 The chewable tablet should be chewed completely before swallowing the medicine.

 Just as with other antibiotics, this pill should also be taken for the whole prescribed duration without discontinuing it abruptly.
 If a discontinuation happens, there is a chance for the bacteria to develop a resistance towards the medication and at certain times the infection might even return.

 Remember the following before taking Amoxil

-- This pill should not be taken if you are allergic to any cephalosporins or penicillin antibiotics.
+- This pill should not be taken if you have an allergy to any cephalosporins or penicillin antibiotics.
 Before taking this antibiotic, inform your doctor of all your allergic reactions.